 Life can seem tough from time to time, but it is through those tough times that you grow as a human being.
 It’s uncomfortable, yup, but that’s life.

-It’s a rollercoaster with both highs and lows, which we all have to live through, so you might as well learn how to deal with the lows.
+It’s a roller coaster with both highs and lows so you might as well learn how to deal with it.
 The more comfortable you become with life’s problems, the more you’ll enjoy life’s gifts.

-Life is what it is, and most of life’s problems are created by us.
-The problems are events in our life, no one is denying that, but the extrapolation that we do freaks us out, and then we wonder why we feel so bad.
+Life is what it is and most of life’s problems are created by us.
+The problems are events in our life and no one is denying that.
+However, the extrapolation that we do freaks us out and then we wonder why we feel so bad.

 Be kind to yourself, and enjoy both the highs and the lows.